ThreeMammals/Ocelot/docs/features/kubernetes.rst

     s.AddOcelot()
      .AddKubernetes();

 If you have services deployed in kubernetes you will normally use the naming service to access them.
+Default usePodServiceAccount = True, which means that ServiceAccount using Pod to access the service of the k8s cluster needs to be ServiceAccount based on RABC authorization

 .. code-block::csharp
     public static class OcelotBuilderExtensions